devhl-labs/ScheduledServices/README.md

         services.AddHostedService(services => services.GetRequiredService<YourService>());

         // or do it in one command
-        // assumes the appsettings section is under "Services" and called YourService services.AddHostedSingleton<YourService, YourServiceOptions>(context.GetSection<YourService>());
+        // assumes the appsettings section is at Settings:YourService services.AddHostedSingleton<YourService, YourServiceOptions>(context.GetSection<YourService>());
     });
 ```